hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

 A CertificateAuthority represents an individual Certificate Authority.
 A CertificateAuthority can be used to create Certificates.

+~> **Warning:** Please remember that all resources created during preview (via the terraform-provider-google-beta) will be deleted when CA service transitions to General Availability (GA).
+Relying on these certificate authorities for production traffic is discouraged.

 ~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.